jrdalino/object-oriented-programming-reviewer/README.md

 ## Behavioral Patterns
 ### Memento
-- Without violating encapsulation, capture and externali ze an object's internal state so that the object can be restored to this st ate later.
+- Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
 ### State
 - Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its cl ass.
+The object will appear to change its class.
 ### Iterator
 - Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 ### Strategy